Azure/kubeflow-aks/docs-site/content/en/docs/Deployment Options/vanilla-installation/index.md

 {{< alert color="primary" >}}💡Note: DNS Label must be unique for the Azure region.{{< /alert >}}

 ## Next steps
+To connect to Kubeflow applications you need to set up HTTPS.
+The reason is that many of our web applications (e.g., Tensorboard Web Application, Jupyter Web Application, Katib UI) use Secure Cookies, so accessing Kubeflow with HTTP over a non-localhost domain does not work.

 [Deploy with TLS]({{< ref "/docs/Deployment Options/custom-password-tls" >}}) deployment option.